Buying health insurance

 Private medical insurance

 This pays back the cost of private treatment for ‘acute’ medical conditions that start after your policy begins.
 An acute condition is one that’s likely to respond quickly to treatment or one that you’re likely to fully recover from.
-Private medical insurance can be costly and, given that we have the NHS in the UK, is generally not essential.

 Waiver of premium benefit

 This is an option you may have with a life insurance policy or a pension plan.
 The waiver pays your insurance premiums or pension contributions if you can’t work because of illness or disability.
-Depending on the policy, this may continue until your return to work, the end of the insurance policy term, a set age or a set date.
+Depending on the policy, this may continue until you return to work, the end of the insurance policy term, a set age or a set date.

 With all these types of insurance, the likelihood of making a claim tends to increase if you already have a pre-existing medical condition.
 This could make it harder or more expensive to get cover if you don’t already have it.